My Old Job

 The U.S.M.C.
 Silent Drill Team.
 This is the Friday Night Parade, and the drill team is first to this side of the center walkway.
 Or to the right, one or the other.
 As you can see this is considerably less than a standard battalion of 800 men.
 The Corps liked the way 'battalion' sounds so they kept it.
 This is a publicity still and could have been taken at anytime since WWII, I must have stolen it.
 I hated the drill team and was only on it for a year.
 This seems to be a dress rehearsal as the Parade took place at night.
 We would throw those M-1's with attached bayonets around like we were the Kilgore Rangerettes.
 My platoon commander was First Lt.
 Steven R. Kappes of Athens, Ohio, who would go on to be Moscow Head of Station and then Deputy Director Operations Central Intelligence Agency for seven years under Bush and Obama, and be indicted for murder in Italy.
 Our other officers were also studs!

 Boy, did I loathe the entire thing, all of it.
-I would have rather been at Tarawa, yes I would.
+I would have rather been in Okinawa, yes I would.

 But our costumes were sexier and cost more money!
 I did train every single day, for hours, for combat, this kind of combat-